-Bernice Pink was a thought leader and a dear friend of mine.
-She knew better than anyone I have ever met how to create positive impact when meeting new people.
+Bernice Pink was a perfect example of a thought leader and a great friend of mine.
+She knew better than anyone I have ever met how to create a positive impact when meeting new people.
 Because she was so good at it, she also had more friends than anyone I have ever met.

 Every night of the week, she was invited to some dinner or event.

 On top of that, one Chicago mayor after another, several Illinois governors, and about every charitable organization in the city asked her to head a commission, join their board, or lead a particular project.
 From the time she arrived in Chicago in the 1950s until her death in 2016, she was a true city Thought Leader.
 Everyone knew and loved Bernice Pink.

 So, how did she accomplish this?
 She had two secrets to her Thought Leadership success.
 They really are so easy to adopt, but unfortunately, all too many of us, myself included, fail to do so.

 Invariably after dining out at a restaurant, she would ask for a to-go box to take some food home.
 However, the food never made it home.

 She would look for a homeless or street person and not only give them the food but stay and talk to them for a few minutes.

 I have never seen anyone else do this.
 What happened next was even more startling.

 The street person would invariably be so grateful that someone stopped talking to them, their face would brighten as if she had just made their day.
 If they saw her again, they would say, “Hi, Bernice.”
 They never forgot her.
 Once again, Bernice knew how to create positive impact, whether it was with a person living on the street or the state governor.